neonira/neonira.github.io/_posts/2018-06-07-CollatzSequence.md

 </table>

 So, following the path, brings an expansion factor of 9 / 2<sup>k + 1</sup> with k being the number of times we loop on 0.
-Forcibly k <cite class='math_ge'></cite>1.
+Forcibly k &gt; 1.

-if k <cite class='math_ge'></cite>3 then expansion factor becomes a compression factor, meaning the output will be less than the input.
+if k &sccue; 3 then expansion factor becomes a compression factor, meaning the output will be less than the input.
 You may think to k as the number of 0 on the right of the number.
-So k <cite class='math_ge'></cite>3 means the number being a multile of 1000.
+So k &sccue; 3 means the number being a multiple of 1000.

 ### Computation analysis